sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/intro.md

 ## Overlays

+The **overlays directory** is used to store customizations specific to your deployment environment.
+It allows you to create different overlays for different purposes, such as one for production and another for staging.
+It is best practice to avoid making changes to files outside of the overlays directory in order to prevent merge conflicts during future updates.

 An [overlay](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) acts as a **customization layer** that contains a [kustomization file](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/), where components are defined as the **configuration layer** to include a set of instructions for Kustomize to generate and apply configurations to the **base layer**.

 Here is an example of a `kustomization` file from one of our [examples](#examples-overlays) that is configured for deploying a size XS instance to a k3s cluster: